-Prof. Dr. Sonja Hofer " further information
+Prof. Dr. Sonja Hofer

+Since the beginning of 2018, Prof. Sonja Hofer continues her research at the Sainsbury Wellcome Centre for Neural Circuits and Behaviour (UCL) in London.

-Postdoctoral Fellows Dr. Antonin Blot
+Postdoctoral Fellows

-Dr. Morgane Roth
+Dr. Antonin Blot Dr. Morgane Roth

-PhD Students
+PhD Students Ioana Teodora Gasler

-Ioana Teodora Gasler Mitra Javadzadeh No
+Mitra Javadzadeh No

-Administrative Assistant

-Susanna Notz
+Administrative Assistant Susanna Notz

-Technical Associate

-Fabia Imhof
+Technical Associate Fabia Imhof

 Research Group Urs Jenal

-Cell signaling and dynamics in bacterial growth, adaptation, and persistence

-Our studies aim at understanding the molecular and cellular principles involved in the growth, differentiation and behavior of bacterial cells.
-We focus on the nucleotide second messenger, cyclic di-guanosine-monophosphate (c-di-GMP) and its role in bacterial cell signaling and dynamics (Schirmer & Jenal, 2009, Nature Reviews Microbiol 7, 724).
-C-di-GMP emerges as a ubiquitous signaling molecule that modulates multiple aspects of bacterial growth and behavior, including the formation of a sedentary, community-based lifestyle and its association with chronic forms of bacterial infections (Fig. 1) (Böhm 2010 Cell, 141, 107; Malone 2012 PLoS Pathog., 8(6), e1002760; Steiner 2013 EMBO J, 32(3):354).
-Our aims are to identify and characterize cdi-GMP control modules in different bacterial model organisms, to uncover and exploit the basic molecular and mechanistic principles of cdi-GMP signaling, and to probe its role in bacterial growth and persistence.

-Role of c-di-GMP in cell cycle progression and cell fate determination

-We use Caulobacter crescentus as a model to investigate the role of c-di-GMP in cell polarity and cell cycle progression.
+Cell signaling and dynamics in bacterial growth, adaptation, and persistence Our studies aim at understanding the molecular and cellular principles involved in the growth, differentiation and behavior of bacterial cells.
+We focus on the nucleotide second messenger, cyclic di-guanosine-monophosphate (c-di-GMP) and its role in bacterial cell signaling and dynamics (Schirmer & Jenal, Nature Reviews Microbiol, 2009).
+C-di-GMP emerges as a ubiquitous signaling molecule that modulates multiple aspects of bacterial growth and behavior, including the formation of a sedentary, community-based lifestyle and its association with chronic forms of bacterial infections (Fig. 1) (Böhm, Cell, 2010; Malone, PLoS Pathog., 2012; Steiner, EMBO J, 2013).
+Our aims are to identify and characterize c-di-GMP control modules in different bacterial model organisms, to uncover and exploit the basic molecular and mechanistic principles of c-di-GMP signaling, and to probe its role in bacterial growth and persistence.
+Role of c-di-GMP in cell cycle progression and cell fate determination We use Caulobacter crescentus as a model to investigate the role of c-di-GMP in cell polarity and cell cycle progression.
 Periodic fluctuations of c-di-GMP are an integral part of the C. crescentus cell cycle clock and serve to control pole development in time and space and to coordinate these processes with the underlying cell cycle.
 Several diguanylate cyclases (DGC) and phosphodiesterases (PDE) contribute to the characteristic bimodal distribution of the second messenger during the Caulobacter life cycle.
-One of our aims is to understand their regulation in time and space (Abel 2013 PLoS Genet 9(9): e1003744).
-E.g. the DGC PleD is activated by phosphorylation prior to S-phase entry and sequesters to the differentiating Caulobacter cell pole where it orchestrates pole morphogenesis and replication initiation (Fig. 2) (Paul 2008, Cell 133, 452, Abel 2011, Mol Cell 43, 550).
+One of our aims is to understand their regulation in time and space (Abel, PLoS Genet., 2013).
+E.g. the DGC PleD is activated by phosphorylation prior to S-phase entry and sequesters to the differentiating Caulobacter cell pole where it orchestrates pole morphogenesis and replication initiation (Fig. 2) (Paul, Cell, 2008; Abel, Mol Cell, 2011).
 Caulobacter G1-to-S transition is mediated by a second DGC, DgcB.
 In the G1 swarmer cell DgcB is "neutralized" by its specific and dominant antagonist PdeA, which reduces c-di-GMP in this cell type and keeps it in the motile, replication-inert phase.
 Upon entry into S-phase, when cells transit into sessility, PdeA is specifically degraded leaving DgcB unopposed.
 PdeA dynamically localizes to the old cell pole where it is degraded by the polar protease complex ClpXP.
-This cell cycle dependent process is orchestrated by the single domain response regulator CpdR, which itself localizes to the old cell pole in response to its phosphorylation status, where it recruits both PdeA and ClpXP and mediates substrate delivery (Abel 2011, Mol Cell 43, 550).
-Together, PDE degradation and DGC activation result in a rapid and robust upshift of c-di-GMP, which coordinately drives pole morphogenesis and S-phase entry (Abel 2011, Mol Cell 43, 550).
+This cell cycle dependent process is orchestrated by the single domain response regulator CpdR, which itself localizes to the old cell pole in response to its phosphorylation status, where it recruits both PdeA and ClpXP and mediates substrate delivery (Abel, Mol Cell, 2011).
+Together, PDE degradation and DGC activation result in a rapid and robust upshift of c-di-GMP, which coordinately drives pole morphogenesis and S-phase entry (Abel, Mol Cell, 2011).